-Through working with young people in varying capacities over the past 10+ years, as well as speaking at parenting events/summits on topics relating to relationships and boundaries, I’ve not only had the privilege of hearing first-hand stories and struggles our young people face as they navigate their own becoming, but of guiding and supporting them in holistic ways as they step into their own power to grow and live happier, healthier lives.
-Through my work as a youth life coach, I have experience working with young people who have been in such deep grief and trauma due to their past with sexual violence that they were suicidal, right to the other end of the spectrum where a young person is opening up their journey of exploring their sexuality and identity.
-Navigating peer pressure and friendship challenges also frequently underpin many of the discussions and workshops I facilitate.
-My passion lies in holding a safe, warm space, where young people feel empowered, at their own pace, to speak, be heard, and connect in a way that feels authentic to them - and in this case, this will be around topics that may sometimes be deemed tricky or taboo.
-I believe it’s vital our young people are equipped with language and skills to not only process and walk their own path with their eyes open, but to also help them contribute (on some level) to growing a stronger, safer, healthier world for others.
+Through working with young people in varying capacities over the past 10+ years, as well as speaking at parenting events/summits on topics, I’ve not only had the privilege of hearing first-hand stories of young people navigating their becoming, but also of guiding and supporting them in holistic ways as they step into their own power to grow and live more authentically.
+I believe it’s vital our young people are equipped with language and skills to not only process and walk their own path with their eyes open, but to also help them contribute to creating a stronger, safer, world.

 Kia ora!
 I'm Geoff Gilson.
 I grew up in Christchurch but have lived in Auckland, as well as a few other places around the world (including a cruise ship for two years) since 1999.
 I completed a Bachelor of Performing and Screen Arts in Contemporary Dance: (Unitec:1999 –2001), and an MA in Performance and Media Arts: (AUT 2016-2017).
 I have been working as a dancer and circus performer for almost 20 years now and as a Mates and Dates facilitator for the last two years.
 I appreciate the power that education can have in creating social change.
 Specifically, I feel that healthy relationships are a key component of a fulfilling life that can then, in turn allow teenagers to want to work for positive change in the world themselves.
 My other interests include ecology, health, and physical training.